fafaa710/Data-Analyst-Skolla-intern/Dashboard Live Class Teacher/README.md

-# Dashboard Live Class Admin
+# Dashboard Live Class Teacher

-This project showcases a live class admin dashboard created using Looker Studio.
+This project showcases a live class teacher dashboard created using Looker Studio.
 The dashboard provides insight into the number of teacher sessions, teacher ratings and comments,].

 ## Usage